We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Reviewers love the headphones for both sleeping and running.
 Many customers also say that the sound quality is impressive for this type of device.
 Reviewers also mention that using the raised controls is easy — even at night.
 Some side sleepers complain that the headphones put pressure on their ears despite their soft design.

-Best kids headphones for sleep
+Best kids headphones for sleeping

 - Price: $